0x01h/random-poem-generator/README.md

 `A night-beam Sorrow watcheth to behold,`<br /> `Distinct, but distant--clear--but, oh how cold!`<br />

-It just a simple script, so feel free to contribute and send pull requests to the project. :cat:
+It's just a simple script, so feel free to contribute and send pull requests to the project. :cat: